MajoGarciaMontes/FINAL-PROJECT/README.md

 ### Our objectives:
 The objective of this project was divided into three distinct stages.
 Firstly, the team focused on identifying and preparing a comprehensive database.
 This involved sourcing relevant data and ensuring its accuracy and completeness.
 The second stage entailed the development of a sophisticated machine learning model capable of providing accurate results by analyzing tumor measurements.
 Implicated leveraging advanced algorithms and techniques to train the model on the collected data, allowing it to make precise predictions or classifications.
 Lastly, the team dedicated efforts to create an interactive and visually appealing user interface.
-They skillfully crafted HTML, JSON, and CSS components to present the gathered information in an intuitive manner.
+We skillfully crafted HTML, JSON, and CSS components to present the gathered information in an intuitive manner.
 This interface not only facilitated the seamless presentation of results but also empowered users to interact with the data, enabling them to explore and gain insights from the provided information.

 ### Personal reasons why we chose this topic: